How To Stop Foreclosure in Georgia: 7 Proven Strategies

 What is foreclosure and how does it work in Georgia?

 Foreclosure in Georgia is typically a non-judicial process where lenders can repossess a property when homeowners default on their mortgage payments.
 The process involves several steps, from missed payments to a public auction, and can happen relatively quickly, often within a few months of the first missed payment.
+Foreclosure sales involve auctioning the property to the highest bidder and have legal implications for both lenders and borrowers, including the rights of borrowers regarding any surplus proceeds.

 What are some options to stop foreclosure in Georgia?